fishiatee/Nebula/README.md

 - Battle pass
 - Gacha
 - Friend system (sending energy not implemented)
-- Shop (using only in-game currency)
+- Shop (only in-game currency supported)
 - Commissions
 - Heartlink
+- Achievements (not all of them are scripted properly)
 - Monoliths (completeable but many other features missing)
 - Bounty Trials
 - Menance Arena